Trip Details & Highlights

 Our final day takes us North of Ullapool area to take a walk to some fascinating cave systems, the largest in Scotland.
 On route, we also have a stop at Knockan Crags Nature reserve which tells the story of the fascinating geological history of Assynt with a short interpretative trail that includes sculptures that bring the geology to life.

-We then drive you back to Inverness where its time to say our goodbyes after what we hope to be a great introduction to the North West highlands
+We then drive you back to Inverness where its time to say our goodbyes from our Ullapool Walking Adventure, after what we hope to be a great introduction to the North West highlands.

 - 3 days guiding with a fully qualified mountain guide